Cosine Calculator – Calculate cos(x)

 Thus, the cosine of angle α in a right triangle is equal to the adjacent side’s length divided by the hypotenuse.

-To solve cos, simply enter the length of the adjacent and hypotenuse and solve.
+To find the ratio of cosine, simply enter the length of the adjacent and hypotenuse and simplify.

 For example, let’s calculate the cosine of angle α in a triangle with the length of the adjacent side equal to 6 and the hypotenuse equal to 8.